 Its been sometime right?
-What can I say, there isnt any particular reason for this gap apart from my laziness ;).
+What can I say, there isn't any particular reason for this gap apart from my laziness ;).
 Anyways I've decided to get back into action and post this chicken curry recipe.
-I am not very sure what kind of a recipe is this, so am just calling it “chicken curry”, nothing fancy about it :).
+I am not very sure what kind of a recipe is this, so am just calling it “Kerala Chicken Curry”, nothing fancy about it :).
 I played around with some of the recipes that I've posted before and got this one, it turned out to be a decent one.
 So I thought of sharing with you :) It goes well with almost anything…rice, roti etc but I like it the best with puttu :)

 Before going to the recipe, I want to share some happy news with you.
 Ann & Nancy were kind enough to pass on some awards to me.
 Thanks a ton friends, it always feel great to be at the receiving end of something sweet & beautiful, right?
 I would like to share it with all bloggers & especially Veena, Tina, Ally, Happy Cook, Reshmi, Ria & Divya.